mvolkmann/blog/src/d3/00-article.md

 `text`, `image`, `g` (for group), and many more.
 For our bar chart will will only need `svg`, `g`, `rect`, and `text`.

-Let's start by drawing a rectangle and putting some text on it.
+Let's start by drawing a rectangle and placing text on it as shown below.

 ![D3 SVG demo](/blog/assets/d3-svg-demo.png)

+We will implement this with separate HTML, CSS, and JavaScript files, but all of this could be combined into one HTML file if that's your style.

 ### `svg-demo.html`